katiejoyy/github-slideshow/_posts/0000-01-02-katiejoyy.md

 layout:slide
 ---
 Your text
-Use the left arrow to go back!
+Use the left arrow to go back!!!!!!!!!